pragnyanramtha/lecture/step 3  - Reward.md

 only do what you need to, focus on what's important not what's required.

-understand what you have done, seek out what you have achieved.
+at least understand what you have done, seek out what you have achieved.

 and then you will truly understand how you have grown. every time you face a problem you are struggling against , you don't need to start from the bottom, use what you have learnt in your life , and solve the problems.